Generations of Henckels…

 The descendants of Reverend Anthony Jacob Henckel are divided into branches designated for each of his seven adult children who migrated to Pennsylvania in 1717.
 These descendants who are now scattered across the United States continue to research, celebrate, and share their rich heritage through the work of Reverend Anthony Jacob Henckel Family National Association, Inc.

 New Hanover Lutheran Church

-The Reverend Anthony Jacobs Henckel’s first church in America – 1717
+Reverend Anthony Jacobs Henckel’s first church in America – 1717

-Anthony Jacob and his family, before leaving Germany for America, bought 500 acres of land from the Frankfort Land Company in what was know as the “Falkner Swamp”.
-The land was so named because it was manged by a Lutheran Pastor named Daniel Falkner.
+Anthony Jacob and his family, before leaving Germany for America, were promised by the Frankfort Land Company 500 acres of land in what is today New Hanover, PA.
+The land in New Hanover was called “The Swamp” by German immigrants who were already living there.
+We must understand that the German definition of “swamp” is a place with fertile ground that is suitable for farming.
 As Anthony and his family discovered upon arrival the land was anything but a “swamp”.
-It was some of the most fertile farm land that had been discovered in America.
+It was some of the most fertile farmland that had been discovered in America at that time.

 St. Michael’s Lutheran Church as it looked in 1865

 In studying the history of St. Michael’s Lutheran Church, we recently and ran across a website for The Germantown Historical Society.
 On the site, we found all kinds of great information on Germantown’s history, fantastic homes that remain from the 17th and 18th Century, and we were able to purchase a picture of the second St. Michael’s Lutheran Church.
 The first church was completed in about 1732, after Anthony Jacob’s death.
 The church was enlarged in 1746, and the second church was built in 1816 and demolished in 1865, to make room for the current structure completed in 1896.
 The picture below is from 1865, right before the second church was demolished.
 I wonder what they did for a church during those 31 years?